 The adjusted percentage is an estimate of the VA outcome percentage adjusted for the centres sample.
-The approach for adjustment re-scales the ratio in terms of a comparator, which is calculated by taking the mean of the centres unadjusted VA outcome rates.
+The approach for adjustment re-scales the ratio in terms of a comparator, which is calculated by taking the mean expected VA outcome probability from the three years of data included in the model.
 The adjusted VA outcome is calculated by multiplying the comparator values by the ratio of the unadjusted/expected.
 This calculates an adjusted percentage in terms of the underlying unadjusted VA outcome percentage.

-For example, when the mean of centres unadjusted rates of eyes achieving 'good' VA is 40.9%, then an adjusted value of 50% would indicate that a centre performed better than overall, and an adjusted value of 33% would indicate that a centre performed worse than overall.
+For example, when the mean expected probability of eyes achieving 'good' VA is 41.8%, then an adjusted value of 50% would indicate that a centre performed better than overall, and an adjusted value of 33% would indicate that a centre performed worse than overall.